kdkibtops/HIS_READ_ME_ONLY/README.md

 ## Description:

-Quality assurance Radiology assist app
+Quality assurance Radiology assistant application that can help in managing Radiology departments while sticking to the quality standards so the department can get accrediation easily avoiding too much paper work.

 ## Goal: